 Obviously, a top spot on Google means a lot of clicks – 33% of them, according to studies.
 That’s a lot of traffic.
 But then we come back to the point above: are you just getting more traffic?
 Or is it meaningful traffic that’s converting?

 Secondly, rankings change all the time.
 Google changes its algorithms, search volume fluctuates, new competitors enter the scene, and you regularly gain and lose links.
 It’s natural, and in many cases, it’s beyond your direct control.
 Do you really want to base the success of your website on such a volatile metric?

 Ranking #1 on Google is the ultimate vanity metric.
 Yes, on the surface it’s an indication that your website is providing relevant results.
 But the ranking itself is not the driving factor that’s going to determine your success.
 Instead of obsessing over your ranking, why not focus on all the other metrics that help you climb the rankings in the first place?

 When it comes to website metrics, people tend to look for magic numbers to aim for.
 What’s a “good” number of pages per session, or what’s the “ideal” mix of traffic sources?
 Simple answer: it depends.

 There are a ton of studies and industry benchmarks out there, and those can provide a good reference point.
 But your business is unique, so make sure you’re looking at your own metrics to establish a baseline.
 Determine what’s “good” for your business and track your success over time.

-To learn more about designing a great website and measuring its performance, check out our ultimate guide:
+To learn more about great website design and measuring performance, check out our ultimate guide:

-Also, if you need help getting started with measuring, or you just need some help interpreting the data, give us a call.
+Also, if you need help getting started with measuring, or you just need some help interpreting the data, call our digital marketing agency.
 We admit it, we’re nerds when it comes to numbers.